jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 To bridge the gap from the previous definitions to an actionable formulation of performance metrics we need to:

 1. Adopt a model of the system that we intend to measure so that we can define how to observe it and make the definition of jobs, resources and results concrete and measurable.
-2. Have a clear picture of the measurement process, that is, how to go from observations of the system to a set of metrics and indicators that faithfully represent the performance behavior of the system.
+2. Have a clear picture of the measurement process, that is, how to go from observations of the system to a set of metrics and indicators that faithfully represent the performance behavior of the system and support decision making.
 3. Define what specific observations and calculations on them will be implemented in the measurement process.

 ### System Model and Performance Indicators

+Starting with a somewhat contrived statement to guide us in defining a system model, we can say:

-The `System` to be measured and controlled performs `Jobs` that are presented to it as `Inputs` through a `waiting queue` and deliver the results of its activity as `outputs` if they meet the expected terms, or rejected as `scrap` if they don't meet the expected terms.
+> The `System` to be measured and controlled performs `Jobs` that are presented to it as `Inputs` through a `waiting queue` and deliver the results of its activity as `outputs` if they meet the expected terms, or rejected as `scrap` if they don't meet the expected terms.
 The `System` consumes `Resources` to perform the jobs in its input queue.

-The delivery of value is a function of the jobs successfully completed.
-The simplest interpretation is to assign a constant, uniform value to all jobs completed with more sophisticated models will evaluate it based on domain dependent characteristics of the completed jobs.
+The delivery of value follows the jobs successfully completed.
+The simplest interpretation is to assign a constant, uniform value to all jobs completed.
+More sophisticated models may evaluate value based on domain dependent characteristics of the completed jobs.
 In Agile software engineering this would be equivalent to assigning value based on the raw number of *stories* completed vs. the sum of their *story points*.

-Value is then associated to how many jobs are completed in a unit of time, and how quickly a job is completed from start to finish.
+Value can then be measured by how many jobs are successfully completed in a unit of time, and how quickly a job is completed from start to finish.

 A very simplified system model can be represented graphically as a *job flow* diagram: